Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddDocs.rst

 Debug Documentation
 -------------------

-Synerty has written a shell script to build run Sphinx API that builds the documentation when a file is modified.
+Synerty has written a shell script that runs a sphinx auto build utility.
+It builds the documentation when a file is modified.

 .. note:: If this is **NOT** the first debugging of the documentation or you have
     previously run the